-Unless you’re like Gandhi and own fewer personal possessions than you do fingers, you likely have stuff cluttering your home—perfectly good stuff that someone else wants.
+Unless you’re like Gandhi and own fewer personal possessions than you can count on two hands, you likely have stuff cluttering your home—perfectly good stuff that someone else wants.
 Recent graduates, new parents, growing kids—they all have needs, perhaps for the items you no longer want.

 I belong to a zero-waste meetup group here in the San Francisco Bay Area and this past Sunday, hosted a community swap.
 People brought the best stuff.
 I was astonished!

 Check out my haul!

 - I’ll use this wooden crate to transport tools, supplies or food to workshops.